-Theorem 1 Given a network with the assumptions stated at the beginning of the section.
-Let W_H denote the steadystate end-to-end delay of a packet along the path through the network.
+Theorem 1 Consider a network that satisfies the assumptions stated at the beginning of the section.
+Let W_H denote the steady-state end-to-end delay of a packet along the path through the network.
 There exists for each z with 0 < z < 1 a constant $\gamma > 0$ that depends only on the load factor ρ and on the value of z such that